Lacrymology/states/dhcp-server/doc/monitor.rst

 dhcp_server
 ~~~~~~~~~~~

-Check if DHCP server is working and has free IPs to offer.
+Check if :ref:`glossary-DHCP` server is working and has free IPs to offer.

 dhcp_server_proc
 ~~~~~~~~~~~~~~~~

-Check if DHCP daemon is running.
+Check if :ref:`glossary-DHCP` daemon is running.